wynnlone/MMF2021/README.txt

 RM Lab

 # Data:
 ## Market price data:

+## Benchmark
+## Barclay Fund of Funds Index
+## Since they are so varied, funds of funds can be hard to track as a group and to compare.
+However, an index does exist.
+The Barclay Fund of Funds Index, sponsored by Barclay-Hedge, a provider of data on alternative investments, is a measure of the average return of all FOFs that report into the company database; it includes some 500 to 650 funds.
+As of March 2019, 583 funds had an averaged return of 3.95% year-to-date.

 ## yahoofinance:

 #USD

 1. Equity & Credit

 ### SPY: SPDR S&P 500 Trust ETF
 ### is one of the most popular funds that aims to track the Standard & Poor's 500 Index.
 ### this eft represents the large- and mid-cap U.S. stocks.

 ### QQQ: Invesco QQQ Trust ETF
-### is an exchange-traded fund that tracks the Nasdaq-100 Index™.
+### is an exchange-traded fund that tracks the Nasdaq-100 Index.
 ### this eft represents the 100 largest non-financial companies listed on the Nasdaq based on market cap..

 ### VWO: Vanguard FTSE Emerging Markets Index Fund ETF